SoNearSonar/WebsiteCarbon-NET/README.md

 # WebsiteCarbon-NET
-A C# api wrapper for the website websitecarbon.com.
-A website that calculates carbon emissions of websites
+A C# API wrapper for the website websitecarbon.com.
+A website that calculates carbon emissions of websites using a rough estimate